What is HLS Streaming?

 Flash was however plagued by security issues.
 Video playback on Flash was processor-intensive, which caused phone overheating & mobile batteries to drain very fast.
 For these reasons Apple did not support Flash in the iPhone and in iPad, instead including support for native HTML5 video playback.

-Apple created its own specifications for video streaming, which could be used for both live streaming and for pre-recorded video streaming.
+Apple created its specifications for video streaming, which could by both live streaming platforms and for pre-recorded video streaming platforms.
 Android OS followed suit by blocking flash playback from browsers on Android.
 From the introduction of the smartphone to the emergence of MPEG-DASH around 2015, Apple’s HLS streaming has been the most widely used protocol.
+You cab experience uninterrupted broadcasts with M3U8 live streaming, the go-to format for live video delivery.

-Because of Apple’s continued support for the protocol, encoding for HLS player is an integral element of any video streaming provider’s workflow.
+Because of Apple’s continued support for the protocol, encoding for HLS player is an integral element of any video streaming provider’s workflow like Google cloud video streaming.

 Explore More ✅